 It’s Double VPN features will allow you to cloak your identity online and safely traverse Thai cyberspace.
 With NordVPN, I was completely able to hide my actual IP address and DNS, as you can see from the following NordVPN’s DNS and IP leak test.

-You can acquire NordVPN for $3.30/mo (VPN Awareness Month - 2 year plan at 72% off + 3 months FREE) if you go for the 2-year subscription, which comes with 6 simultaneous connections and a 30-day money-back guarantee.
+You can acquire NordVPN for $3.49/mo (Save 70% on 2 Years Plan + Extra Subscription), which comes with 6 simultaneous connections and a 30-day money-back guarantee.

 Learn more about this service by reading our NordVPN review.

 IPVanish is the fastest VPN for Thailand.
 With an impressive average speed of 95 Mbps on a 100 Mbps connection, I could stream at 4K Ultra-HD, download torrents, and play online games without any lag or buffering issues.

 It has 2000+ servers in 75+ location.
 Unfortunately, this provider doesn’t have any servers located in Thailand.
 Still, our Thai internet users can enjoy major streaming platforms like BBC iPlayer, ITV, Euro-Sports, ESPN, Showtime, and more in Thailand.

 IPVanish is headquartered in the United States.
 While this may raise some eyebrows, rest assured IPVanish’s strict zero-log policy ensures that nothing concerning your identity or VPN connection data is stored anywhere in the network.